Ask any athlete how they got better and reached the next level in their careers. They’ll say their secret is practice — and really great coaching.

 It’s hard to always put the customer first, especially if you’ve got other things on your mind.
 While we’re all human, it pays to make customers your priority.

-However, that doesn’t mean you must ask agents to become robots.
-Instead, it means setting and tracking customer satisfaction scores and training agents in empathy and active listening.
 When you know how customers feel about your customer service and you can see agents respond to encouragement and training, you can double down on what works.
 It’s a cycle that feeds itself.

-6. Crafting a winning culture
+6. Craft a winning culture

 Ensure that your team members have open lines of communication with each other and call center managers and supervisors.
-If someone has an idea based on customer feedback, make sure there’s a way to ensure that suggestion is considered and a method for follow-up.
+If someone has an idea based on customer feedback, make sure there’s a way to ensure that the suggestion is considered and a method for follow-up.

 An environment where there are no bad ideas encourages people to speak up instead of hiding new winning strategies out of fear of negative consequences.

-7. Celebrating your agents
+7. Celebrate your agents

 As well as rewarding team efforts, it’s also important to acknowledge individual contributions.
 When it’s clear that an agent is making steps toward professional growth, congratulate them in person, online, or as part of your monthly all-hands meetings.

 Be aware of how different people respond to group celebrations.
 Some agents may be more introverted, so an e-gift certificate may be better received than a presentation in front of your entire organization.
-Using apps such as Bonusly helps build a culture of appreciation by enabling supervisors and peers to send rewards based on an allocated balance.

-8. Building resilience and well-being
+8. Build resilience and well-being

-Winning isn’t everything, so you must also focus on employee well-being.
 It can be tough listening to customer complaints all day, so providing stress management resources and flexible work options goes a long way.
 It might be as simple as allowing remote or hybrid work.
 Given that cloud call center software makes this possible, the only change to the work is the physical location.

 Agents can benefit from the removal of commutes, the ability to take their dog for a walk on their break, or the chance to make a healthy lunch for a change.

-9. Measuring and iterating
+9. Measure and iterate

 Call center best practice dictates that what gets measured gets managed.
 If you’re not monitoring key performance indicators (KPIs) and conducting regular reviews of agent performance, you’re working in the dark.